dagger/dagger/docs/guides/bnzm7-extensions.md

 being requested; we call this "invoking a resolver".
 When an extension is loaded, each field in the extension's schema that takes args must be associated with a resolver.

-Resolvers are provided to Dagger in the form of a Filesystem+ImageConfig pair.
-The entrypoint of the image config is expected to be an executable that implements the [Runtime Protocol](f5cij-extension_runtime_protocol.md)
+Resolvers are provided to Cloak in the form of a Filesystem+ImageConfig pair.
+The entrypoint of the image config is expected to be an executable that implements the [Runtime Protocol](f5cij-extension-runtime-protocol.md)

 Resolvers have access to the Dagger API during execution, which enables them to invoke other resolvers as needed.